-- From the Axiom tab, in the Administration group, click Manage > Task Panes.
-In the Task Panes Library, navigate to the task pane that you want to edit, then right-click it and select Edit.
-You can also perform this action from the Explorer task pane. - 2.
-In the Edit Task Panes dialog, edit the task pane as desired.
-For more information on the available task pane properties, see Task pane properties. - 3.
-Click Apply or OK to save the task pane.
+- 2. In the Edit Task Panes dialog, edit the task pane as desired.
+For more information on the available task pane properties, see Task pane properties. - Click Apply or OK to save the task pane.
 If you would rather save this task pane as a new file, you can click File > Save As from the dialog toolbar.